 You must help them discover whether their employer offers a matching gifts program, if they are eligible and answers to related questions.

 But you don't need to hire a research team to unearth matching gift information about a donor's employer.
-With a reliable matching gift software, you can solve this problem effortlessly.
-Learn more about how to use a good software for claiming matching gifts in our free webinar.
+With reliable matching gift software, you can solve this problem effortlessly.
+Learn more about how to use good software for claiming matching gifts in our free webinar.

 But it can quickly become a massive library.
-After all, you'll need lots of information on your donor, his online and offline behavior, his employer, the organization size, its matching gifts program, etc. That you'll also be using multiple sources to get the information - like your website analytics, social media analytics, live auction, etc. - complicates this further.
+After all, you'll need lots of information on your donor, his online and offline behavior, his employer, the organization's size, its matching gifts program, etc. That you'll also be using multiple sources to get the information - like your website analytics, social media analytics, live auction, etc. - complicates this further.

 But since data affects high-level marketing and fundraising decisions, you must find a way to handle this quickly and in real-time.
 Or your efforts will be slow and ineffective.